RitchieLab/dnanexus/sequencing/Readme.md

-## List of apps in this directory.
-Discriptions taken from their Readme.md files.
-Those anntoated in bold are obvious in their need for updating their readme so this can be updated.
+## List of apps and discriptiptions of them in this directory.

 * bcftools_view:
   - Calls "bcftools view".
 Still in experimental stages.